ssrikantan/Microsoft-Product-Offerings/README.md

 # Microsoft Products offering
-The Repo contains A3 size Posters which are a collection of Microsoft products offered
+The Repo contains A3 size Posters which are a compilation of Microsoft products offered

 It contains :
 - A3 poster of Microsoft on premise offerings